RELATES TO: KRS 194A.505, 205.520, 205.619, 304.14-640, 304.14-642, 38 U.S.C. 5503

 (c) If either spouse established during the hearing process that the community spouse resource allowance, in relation to the amount of income generated by an allowance, is inadequate to raise the community spouse's income to the monthly maintenance needs allowance, there shall be substituted for the community spouse resource allowance an amount adequate to provide the monthly maintenance needs allowance.

-(3) An amount excluded under a plan to achieve self-support (PASS), as an income related work expense (IRWE) or blind work expense (BWE) shall be considered an increased personal needs allowance for a Medicaid recipient except a recipient for whom a quarterly spenddown process as established in 907 KAR 1:640 is applicable.
+(3) An amount excluded under a plan to achieve self-support, as an impairment related work expense, or a blind work expense (BWE) shall be considered an increased personal needs allowance for a Medicaid recipient except a recipient for whom a quarterly spenddown process as established in 907 KAR 20:020 is applicable.

 (b) Remaining available income shall be applied to the incurred costs of medical and remedial care that are not subject to payment by a third party (except that the incurred costs may be reimbursed under another public program of the state or political subdivision of the state), including Medicare and health insurance premiums or medical care recognized under state law but not covered under the state's Medicaid plan.